Nicholas Georgescu-Roegen: The production process and the flow-fund model

 Contrary to neoclassical production theory, Georgescu-Roegen identifies nature as the exclusive primary source of all factors of production.
 According to the first law of thermodynamics, matter and energy are neither created nor destroyed in the economy (the conservation principle).
 According to the second law of thermodynamics – the entropy law – what happens in the economy is that all matter and energy is transformed from states available for human purposes to states unavailable for human purposes (the degradation principle).
 This transformation constitutes a unidirectional and irreversible process.
 Consequently, valuable natural resources ("low entropy") are procured by the input end of the economy; the resources flow through the economy, being transformed and manufactured into goods along the way; and unvaluable waste and pollution ("high entropy") eventually accumulate by the output end.
-Mankind lives in, by, and of nature, and we return our residues to nature.
+Humankind lives in, by, and of nature, and we return our residues to nature.
 By so doing, the entropy of the combined nature-economy system steadily increases.

 The presence of natural resource flows in Georgescu-Roegen's model of production (production function) differentiates the model from those of both Keynesian macroeconomics, neoclassical economics, as well as classical economics, including most – though not all – variants of Marxism.
 Only in ecological economics are natural resource flows positively recognised as a valid theoretical basis for economic modelling and analysis.

 Later, Georgescu-Roegen's production model formed the basis of his criticism of neoclassical economics (see below).